 How important are testimonials on a dental clinic website?

-A testimonials page, combined with reviews placed throughout your site, is one of the highest-value pieces of social proof a dental website can have.
+A testimonials page, combined with reviews placed throughout the site, is one of the highest-value pieces of social proof a dental website can have.
 But there’s a meaningful difference between testimonials that convert and testimonials that are simply there.

 What makes a dental patient review actually persuasive?